philw1981/Milestone-Project-1-for-Code-institute/README.md

 I've deployed the site using GitHub Pages, and is available here:[https://github.com/philw1981/philw1981.github.io](https://github.com/philw1981/philw1981.github.io)

-Through out I used git........I also used Github Desktop.
-I found when I had deployed my coide to github pages I had to go back and change the filepath for he images and simple lightbox to work as intended.
+Through out I used git to push my code,I also used Github Desktop.
+I found when I had deployed my code to github pages I had to go back and change the file path for he images and simple lightbox to work as intended.

 ## Credits & Content